 COVID-19 Booster Shots & Additional Doses

-The CDC also said eligible people can “mix and match” and choose to receive a booster vaccine that is different from the one(s) initially received.
+The CDC also said eligible adults could “mix and match” and choose to receive a different booster vaccine from the one(s) initially received.
+The Moderna COVID-19 single booster dose is half of the dose that is administered for a primary series dose.

 Difference between an additional dose and a booster shot

-- An additional dose is for people who may not have had a strong enough immune response from the first 2 doses.
+- An additional dose is for people who may not have had a strong enough immune response from the first two doses.

 - A booster shot is for people whose immune response may have weakened over time.